dloa/alexandria-docs/alexandria-mac-install.md

 ####note, this must be done to play content in Alexandria
 visit [http://ipfs.io/docs/install](http://ipfs.io/docs/install) and download a current prebuilt package of IPFS for Mac OS X
 Unzip the downloaded archive
-in terminal `cd` to `ipfs/` folder
+in terminal `cd` into `/ipfs/` folder
-do `mv ipfs /usr/local/bin/ipfs`
+do `mv ipfs /usr/local/bin/`
+do `ipfs init`
+<pre><code>initializing ipfs node at /Users/jbenet/.go-ipfs
+generating 4096-bit RSA keypair...done
+peer identity: Qmcpo2iLBikrdf1d6QU6vXuNb6P7hwrbNPW9kLAH8eG67z
+to get started, enter:

+  ipfs cat /ipfs/QmPXME1oRtoT627YKaDPDQ3PwA8tdP9rWuAAweLzqSwAWT/readme </code></pre>

+Note the hash there may differ.
+If it does, use the one you got.
+Now try:
+`ipfs cat /ipfs/QmPXME1oRtoT627YKaDPDQ3PwA8tdP9rWuAAweLzqSwAWT/readme`

+And you should get something like this:
+<pre><code>Hello and Welcome to IPFS!

+██╗██████╗ ███████╗███████╗
+██║██╔══██╗██╔════╝██╔════╝
+██║██████╔╝█████╗  ███████╗
+██║██╔═══╝ ██╔══╝  ╚════██║
+██║██║     ██║     ███████║
+╚═╝╚═╝     ╚═╝     ╚══════╝

+If you're seeing this, you have successfully installed IPFS and are now interfacing with the ipfs merkledag!</code></pre>

-do ` ipfs version` and it will return it's version number if correctly installed.
+do `ipfs version` and it will return it's version number if correctly installed.
 do `ipfs daemon` to well, um, launch the IPFS daemon.

 ####2) Download Alexandria-nightly-20150528-69e346b-OSX.zip